pete-hayes/macOS-Shortcut-for-Netskope-Client-Pinning/README.md

 1. Clone or download this repository.
 2. Open the file `Netskope Data Center Selection.shortcut` and click **Add Shortcut**.
 3. A menu will appear offering multiple options for changing or reviewing the current Netskope Data Center or region selection.
+4. When selecting a region, you can quick select by typing the applicable region number.

 **Note:**
 The first time you select an option, macOS may prompt for permission to run scripts or access certain folders.